Korean International School of Hong Kong: Recent years & recognition

+Chadwick retired in July 2023.
+Daniel Hilton was appointed as the principal in August 2023.
+The school continues to grow, with both sections combined there is over 900 students representing 25 nationalities in the community.
+During the academic year 2025-26, the school continues to expand its institutional accreditations and whole-school development initiatives.
+In the International Section, its careers provision was awarded the Quality In Careers Standard (QCS) accreditation, while the Primary section achieved Recognition status through the International Curriculum Association (ICA) for the International Early Years Curriculum (IEYC) and International Primary Curriculum (IPC).
+Meanwhile the International Section also completed the review process for accreditation with the Global Safeguarding Collaborative (GSC), pending final confirmation, as well as the required evaluation components for the Council of British International Schools (COBIS) accreditation, which remains subject to final board approval.

 Staff layoffs and bribery investigation

 In June 2006, the Korean International School's managing organisation, the Korean Residents' Association, was investigated by the Independent Commission Against Corruption; their office was searched, and one staff member was charged with having received HK$100,000 in bribes related to the renegotiation of a real estate management company's contract and sentenced to eight months' imprisonment.
 Local Koreans felt shaken by the investigations and expressed their loss of confidence, some committed suicide in the managing organisation as a result.
 Back in 2004, KIS terminated 26 staff in what they described as a "drastic restructuring" of their curriculum.
 Then-principal Steven Kim says the teachers were not fired but instead laid off with four months notice; the teachers in question disputed this, claiming instead that they had not been told of the decision until late in the year.
 Parents in the Korean community were unhappy with the sudden changes and chose to transfer their children to other schools as a result.
 They expressed frustration that they were not consulted regarding a matter involving so many staff; of particular concern to them was the removal of Doug Anderson, former head of the school's English section.
 Anderson was sent on "extended home leave" and replaced by Taras Kozyra.